JBRadio/Chrome-Extension-for-Jisho.org/README.md

  - Dark theme suggestions/bugs to wktk [AT] wekateka [DOT] com
  - Light theme are Jisho.org defaults

+Open Jisho in a new tab.

+## Additional Features - Bottom menu
+Navigate forward and backwards through searches made in one session (non-closing of extension) Scroll to top for faster access to search bar.
+Go to Jisho.org homepage within extension.

 ## Chrome Permissions
  - Access to all websites and its contents: Allows for content script injection which allows CSS modifying and right-click text selection seeding
  - Access to tabs: Same as above.
  - Access to context menu: This is the right-click menu
- - Access to Chrome/local storage: Used for storing window size and theme preferences.
+ - Access to Chrome/local storage: Used for storing window size and theme preferences and last search save.

 ## Credits and Chrome Web Store